 "§ 105-151.17.
-Credit for creating jobs in severely distressed county. jobs.
+Credit for creating jobs in severely-distressed county. area.

-(a) Credit. - A person who (i)-for at least 40 weeks during the taxable year has at least nine employees and (ii) whose business is located, for part or all of his taxable year, in a severely distressed county may qualify for a credit against the tax imposed by this Division by creating new full-time jobs with the business in the severely distressed county this State during that year.
-A person who hires an additional full-time employee during that year to fill a position located in a severely distressed county-this State is allowed a credit of two thousand eight hundred dollars (\$2,800) for the additional employee.
-A position is located in a county-this State if (i) at least fifty percent (50%) of the employee's duties are performed in the county, this State, or (ii) the employee is a resident of the county-this State.
-The credit may not be taken in the income year in which the additional employee is hired.
-Instead, the credit shall be taken in equal installments over the four years following the income year in which the additional employee was hired and shall be conditioned on the continued employment by the taxpayer of the number of full-time employees the taxpayer had upon hiring the employee that caused the taxpayer to qualify for the credit.
-If, in one of the four years in which the installment of a credit accrues, the number of the taxpayer's full-time employees falls below the number of full-time employees the taxpayer had in the year in which the taxpayer qualified for the credit or the position filled by the employee is moved to another county, no longer located in this State, the credit expires and the taxpayer may not take any remaining installment of the credit.
+(a) Credit. - A person who (i) for at least 40 weeks during the year has at least nine employees and (ii) whose business is located, for part or all of his taxable year, in a severely distressed county has nine or more employees for at least 40 weeks during the taxable year may qualify for a credit against the tax imposed by this Division by creating new full-time jobs with the person's business in the severely a distressed county area during that year.
+A person who hires an additional full-time employee during that year to fill a position located in a severely distressed county area is allowed a credit of two thousand eight hundred dollars (\$2,800) for the additional employee. employee if the position is located in a tier one distressed area and is allowed a credit of one thousand dollars (\$1,000) for the additional employee if the position is located in a tier two distressed area.

+A position is located in a county an area if (i) at least fifty percent (50%) of the employee's duties are performed in the county, or (ii) area or the employee is a resident of the county. area.
+The credit may not be taken in the income taxable year in which the additional employee is hired.
+Instead, the credit shall be taken in equal installments over the four years following the income taxable year in which the additional employee was hired and shall be conditioned on the continued employment by the taxpayer of the number of full-time employees the taxpayer had upon hiring the employee that caused the taxpayer to qualify for the credit.
+If, in one of the four years in which the installment of a credit accrues, the number of the taxpayer's full-time employees falls below the number of full-time employees the taxpayer had in the year in which the taxpayer qualified for the credit or the position filled by the employee is moved to another county, area, the credit expires and the taxpayer may not take any remaining installment of the credit.
 The taxpayer may, however, take the portion of an installment that accrued in a previous year and was carried forward to the extent permitted under subsection (e) of this section.